Federal Tax Laws on Mileage Reimbursement

 You have two optional methods to calculate your mileage expenses when using a personal vehicle for work purposes.
 If you don’t mind keeping receipts for every expense, you can calculate your deduction using actual expenses, including depreciation, licenses, gas, oil, tolls, lease payments, insurance, garage rent, parking fees, registration fees, repairs, and tires.

 Your deduction is based on your business use percentage, i.e., your business miles as a percentage of your total miles.
-The second method is to multiply the miles you drive for work by the Internal Revenue Service standard mileage rate, which changes every year (and sometimes twice a year).
+The second method is to multiply the miles you drive for work by the IRS standard mileage rate, which changes every year (and sometimes twice a year).

 No reimbursement policy